 The Ranch Can Guide You to Recovery

-The Ranch Tennessee offers high-quality treatment for both those who struggle with addiction to alcohol or other drugs as well as treatment for those with primary mental health concerns.
-We provide multiple forms of treatment at our center because addictions and drug misuse can vary from person to person.
+Recovery Ranch offers high-quality treatment for both those who struggle with addiction to alcohol or drugs, as well as care for those with mental health concerns.
+We provide multiple forms of recovery because substance use disorders vary from person to person.
 We can answer your questions and build a care program that meets your needs.

-The experts at The Ranch Tennessee understand that the types of substances a person uses can impact the way they detox and heal and consider this when evaluating clients during the admissions process.
+The experts at The Ranch understand that the types of substances a person uses can impact how they detox and heal.
+We consider this when evaluating clients during the admissions process.
 Fill out our contact form or call 1.844.876.7680 to speak with a clinician and create an individualized treatment program that helps you achieve lasting sobriety.